QuenkTechnologies/pelau/README.md

-groute
+pelau
 ======

-Simple web router written in go.
+Framework for writing RESTful API servers in go.

+Better documentation to come soon!